pingwinator-archive/RFKeychain/README.md

 # RFKeychain

-RFKeychain is an Objective-C keychain wrapper for iOS and Mac OS X. It's not as complete as [SSKeyChain](https://github.com/soffes/sskeychain) and is only tested on iOS 6 and Mac OS X 10.8.
+RFKeychain is an Objective-C keychain wrapper for iOS and Mac OS X. It is only tested on iOS 6 and Mac OS X 10.8.

 Why another xxKeychain?